jeanNyil/redhat-ceq-demos/camel-quarkus-http/README.md

 This project leverages **Red Hat build of Quarkus 1.7.x**, the Supersonic Subatomic Java Framework.

-It exposes the following RESTful service endpoints  using the **Apache Camel Quarkus Platform extension**:
+It exposes the following RESTful service endpoints  using the **Apache Camel Quarkus Platform** extension:
 - `/fruits` : returns a list of hard-coded fruits (`name` and `description`) in JSON format.
 It also allows to add a `fruit` through the `POST` HTTP method
 - `/legumes` : returns a list of hard-coded legumes (`name`and `description`) in JSON format.
 - `/health` : returns the _Camel Quarkus MicroProfile_ health checks